 You can make a difference at a time when more Americans are struggling to pull their finances together and plan for the future.
 The financial planning career path is expected to grow 41% by 2016, according to Money Magazine and Payscale.com.

-CFP® Certification: The Gold Standard in Personal Financial Planning
+CFP® Certification: The Highest Standard in Financial Planning

 - Education: Approved curriculum